experientials/ziloo/Hardware/BRIDGE_BOARD.md

 # Bridge Board

-The bridge board connects the camera module, external connectors and i.MX8M Plus module.
+The bridge board connects two camera modules, external connectors and i.MX8M Plus module.

 Connectors placed on the board are,